-We all drive from here to there hoping to avoid an accident, but if we were to have some bad luck, at least we have auto insurance, right?
-Unfortunately, not everyone is responsible enough to have coverage.
-If you end up in a crash with one of those uninsured jerks, who is going to end up paying the bills?
+We all drive from here to there hoping to avoid an accident.
+But if we were to have some bad luck, at least we have auto insurance, right?
+Unfortunately, not everyone has coverage for one reason or another.
+If you end up in a crash with an uninsured driver, who is going to end up paying the bills?

 Uninsured motorist bodily injury coverage protects you and your passengers financially in the event of an accident with someone who doesn’t have car insurance or is delinquent in making their car payment.